UC Berkeley seeks students from all over the world to be a part of our amazing community.

 Students who apply to Berkeley should meet the following minimum requirements:

 - Meet the A-G subject course requirements.
-(Review the A-G Policy Resource Guide)
+(Review the A-G Policy Resource Guide(link is external))

 - Have a 3.0 GPA in A-G courses taken in the 10th and 11th grade years.
 (3.4 GPA for non-residents)

 *These minimum requirements follow the University of California (UC) minimum requirements.
 For more information on UC requirements, visit the UC Freshman admissions website (link is external)(link is external).

 Since Berkeley is a competitive campus, satisfying the minimum requirements is often not enough to be competitive for selection.
 In addition to the basic admission requirements, the campus selects its freshman class through an assessment that includes a holistic review of your academic performance as measured primarily by: